 - 1. Write, Test and Debug Python Programs - 2.
 Implement Conditionals and Loops for Python Programs - 3.
 Use functions and represent Compound data using Lists, Tuples and Dictionaries - 4.
-Read and write data from & to files in Python a.
-Write a python script to calculate the factorial of a given number.
+Read and write data from & to files in Python

 - a.
 Write a python script to display a simple message - b.
 Write a python script to perform basic arithmetic operations on two values which are accepted from the user.